Living with someone experiencing depression

 Talk about what they find useful

-If you’re living with someone who is experiencing depression you may sometimes feel you’re different or alone.
+If you’re living or caring for someone who is experiencing depression you may sometimes feel you’re different or alone.
 Friends may not understand what it is like for you.
 Talking to people who are in a similar situation can be really helpful.

-Visit Shine – Supporting People Affected By Mental Ill Health, which provides some support initiatives for families and relatives and it may be a good place to start.
+- Visit Shine - Supporting People Affected By Mental Ill Health, which provides some support initiatives for families and relatives